Amazon Marketplace

 Chime is Amazon's cloud-based unified communications tool with video, audio, and chat.
 It is used internally at Amazon but is also available externally.
 Large sellers often use Chime to communicate with Amazon vendor managers.

-Open term pageCo-op / Coop
+Open glossary pageCo-op / Coop

 Kooperatives/Automatisiertes Marketing